simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/BIND.md

 Port **53 TCP**: used for zone transfers
 Port **53 UDP**: used for DNS queries

-By default bind transfers zones to any computer.
+By default BIND transfers zones to any computer.
 To dump the contents of a zone

 ``` bash
 dig axfr @'DNS_SERVER' 'ZONE'
 ```

 [[gitea/LINUX 1/NETWORK SERVICES/DNS/files/dig%axfr#AXFR]]

 ```
 [root@prometheus ~]# dig axfr @10.0.2.7 olympus.local